lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 I am not going to provide any code here but you can find the source code in the project's repository.

+## Final remarks

+I described a serialization for Factorization Tree and 3 serialization techniques for Data Factorizations.
+In my serialization module I provide helper methods inside the package **fdb::serialization** that allows a user of the library to serialize and deserialize a full factorization with its f-tree easily.

+Namely the _fdb::serialization::serialize(FRepTree *, ostream&)_ receives a data factorization, FRepTRee\*, and a reference to an output stream and serializes both f-tree and representation into the stream.
+The counterpart function _fdb::serialization::deserialize(istream&)_ deserializes from the input stream and returns an FRepTRee\*.

+THe combined serialization is of the form:
+<f-tree serialization size><f-tree serialization><factorization serialization size><factorization serialization>